Seagull (海鸥) 4B-1

 20th century Chinese cameras

-Chinese cameras were given evocative, poetic names.
-There was the Heavenly Pond, East Wind, Purple Mountain, Great Wall, Rainbow, Red Flag, Red Plum Blossom, Peony, July First, Great Leap, Sparkling and Transparent, and more.
+Chinese cameras were given evocative, sometimes even poetic names.
+In addition to the East Wind, there was the Purple Mountain, Heavenly Pond, Rainbow, Red Flag, Red Plum Blossom, Peony, July First, Great Leap, Great Wall, Sparkling and Transparent, and more.

-Unlike in Germany and Japan, the camera factories were distributed around the country with main facilities in Beijing, Shanghai, Nanjing, and Tianjin plus others in Chongqing, Wuhan, Qingdao, and elsewhere.
+Unlike in Germany, Japan, or the U.S., Chinese camera factories were distributed around the country with main facilities in Beijing, Shanghai, Nanjing, and Tianjin plus others in Chongqing, Wuhan, Qingdao, and elsewhere.
 The Seagull was made by the Shanghai Camera Factory.

 (Source for this section: St. Denny, 1989.)